alizaidis/terraform-asm-sample/README.md

 ## Deploy resources using Terraform

-1. Define the environment variable and set project.
+1. Define the environment variables and set project.
 Replace `YOUR_PROJECT_ID` with that of a fresh project you created for this tutorial.
+Set the values of `GKE_CHANNEL` and `ASM_CHANNEL`

     ```
     export PROJECT_ID=YOUR_PROJECT_ID
+    export GKE_CHANNEL="REGULAR"
+    export ASM_CHANNEL="REGULAR"
     gcloud config set project ${PROJECT_ID}
     ```